-[61] In this matter, the Applicant submits that it meets all three branches of the test for public interest standing.
-Specifically, that the Application raises serious justiciable issues concerning compliance by key public officials with statutes that govern ethical conduct by members of the executive (MFL at para 28).
-These issues are the failure to meaningfully consult with the leaders of each recognized party in the House of Commons on the selection of the Ethics Commissioner, violation of Conflict of Interest Act, and the failure of members of the GIC to recuse themselves from the decision-making process contrary to the requirements of the Conflict of Interest Act and the common law.
-These matters raise issues of public confidence in the integrity of government.

-[62] Further, that the Applicant has a genuine interest in the proceeding given its mandate to advocate for democratic reform, citizen participation and ethical behaviour in government; by actively participating in public-policy making and legislative processes in matters relating to government accountability; its strong degree of involvement in the development and enforcement of the Parliamentary ethical obligations; and its active pursuit of government accountability before the courts.

-[63] As to the third factor, the Applicant submits that it is likely the only interested party with the experience and ability to bring this challenge.
+- [67] In this matter, the Applicant submits that it meets all three branches of the test for public interest standing.
+Specifically, that the application raises serious justiciable issues concerning compliance by key public officials with statutes that govern ethical conduct by members of the executive (MFL at para 33).
+These issues are the failure to meaningfully consult with the leaders of each recognized party in the Senate and the House of Commons on the selection of the Commissioner of Lobbying in violation of Lobbying Act, and the failure of members of the GIC to recuse themselves from the decision-making process contrary to the requirements of the Conflict of Interest Act and the common law.
+These matters raise issues of public confidence in the integrity of government. - [68] Further, that the Applicant has a genuine interest in the proceeding given its mandate to advocate for democratic reform, citizen participation and ethical behaviour in government; by actively participating in public-policy making and legislative processes in matters relating to government accountability; its strong degree of involvement in the development and enforcement of the Parliamentary ethical obligations; and, its active pursuit of government accountability before the courts. - [69] As to the third factor, the Applicant submits that it is likely the only interested party with the experience and ability to bring this challenge.
 There is no other directly affected party who could launch an application for judicial review, and that no other reasonable and effective means exists to bring this matter before the court.